What is Homestay?

 What is required of a host?

-You must have a clean, comfortable, and private bedroom for your guest and be willing to make them feel at home with conversation, support, inclusion in family activities, and personal warmth.
-Ideally you’ll have a sincere interest in other cultures and a desire to connect with new friends from around the world.
+Our hosts must be able to provide a clean, comfortable and private bedroom for your guest and be willing to make them feel at home with conversation, support, inclusion in family activities and personal warmth.
+Ideally, you’ll have a sincere interest in other cultures and a desire to connect with new friends from around the world.
 Hosts must speak clear and correct English in the home and all adults are required to maintain valid compliance checks as detailed here:

 You may share meals with your guest if you choose, homestay payments will reflect the level of service that you provide your guest.
-Over the period of their time together the host assists the student to become familiar with the local area and customs in a relaxed and friendly household setting.
-The student is also encouraged to share with the host information about their home country and culture.
+Click here for the levels of service we offer students.
+During the homestay placement, hosts will assist the student to become familiar with the local area and customs in a relaxed and friendly household setting.
+The student is also encouraged to share information about their home country and culture with their host.
 This interaction is what makes homestay ideal for students and hosts looking for a unique cultural experience.

 What kind of people can be hosts?

 Traditional families, non-traditional families, single people, roommates and friends living together – any person or group who is willing to share daily life with an international guest can be a host.
-The only requirements are that you 1) speak clear and correct English in your home (even if it isn’t your native language), 2) want to welcome and include an international guest in your home life, and 3) have a clean, private, comfortable bedroom for your guest.
+The only requirements are that you:

 Do I need to cook for my guest?

-That is up to you.
-In your area, there will be certain meal options for homestays – usually 3 meals, 2 meals, or no meals.
-Breakfast and lunch are self-serve, so you will only need to have food available for your guest, but you need not prepare it.
-We ask that dinner (if you choose to offer it) is served at least 5 days each week and includes conversation.
-AHN payments are larger for stays with meals in order to offset your costs and effort.
+You can choose the level of homestay you provide from our list of packages (Click here).
+Breakfast and lunch are self-serve, so you will only need to have food available for your guest but you do need to prepare it.
+We ask that dinner (if you’ve chosen to offer it) is served at least 5 days each week and includes interaction and conversation with your guest.
+AHN payments are reflective of each package we offer; reimbursing our hosts for their costs and effort.

-Meals may sound like a hassle at first, but our hosts confirm what we know to be true – that mealtimes are the best and most rewarding times to connect and build friendships.
-Especially if you are cooking for yourself or your family anyway, including your guest in mealtimes will make a much richer experience for you and for your guest.
+Meals may sound like a hassle at first but our hosts confirm what we know to be true – that mealtimes are the best and most rewarding times to connect and build friendships with your students, especially if you are cooking for yourself or your family anyway.
+Including your guest in mealtimes will make a much richer experience for you and for your guest.

 What do they like to eat?

+Ultimately, they are here to experience Australia, therefore should be eating the everyday foods you prepare in your home.
+Some guests will be very easy-going about food and others will have a harder time adapting or will just be pickier eaters.
 You’ll need to figure this out through conversation and observation.
-Some guests will be very easy-going about food and others will have a harder time adapting or will just be pickier eaters.
 In time, you’ll find some go-to favourites and you can also invite your guest to cook with you.
-It will be fun, you’ll learn new dishes, and you’ll get a look into what your guest likes.
+It will be fun, you’ll learn new dishes, and you’ll get used what your guest likes and doesn’t.

 What if my guest is vegetarian or only eats Halal or some special diet?